michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 Tstat discards all the connections for which the three way handshake is not properly seen.
 Then, in case a connection is correctly closed, it is stored in log_tcp_complete, otherwise in log_tcp_nocomplete.

-In the following exercises we will use a file called "*tstat-big.txt*”, which contains only correctly closed connections.
+In the following exercises we will use two files called **tstat-big.txt** and **tstat-sample.txt**, which contain only correctly closed connections.
+For EURECOM students, such files are located in HDFS under the usual ```/laboratory/input/``` directory.

-The file consists of a line per each TCP connection; each line consists of fields, separated by spaces.
+Each file consists of a line per each TCP connection; each line consists of fields, separated by spaces.
 Columns are grouped according to C2S - Client-to-Server and S2C - Server-to-Client traffic directions.
 The exact TSTAT file format is reported in the table immediately below.

-The ''tstat-analysis'' folder contains a pig file with the LOAD command used to load the TSTAT file with the appropriate schema, "*load.pig*".
+Note that the ''tstat-analysis'' folder contains a pig file with the LOAD command used to load the TSTAT file with the appropriate schema, "*load.pig*".

-Below, a description of the ''"schema"'' of a TSTAT file:
+Below, a description of the "schema" of a TSTAT file:

 ________________